Origin of Service Gaps:

-One result of colonizing policies is that infrastructure services and their programs were extended to Indigenous communities only when it served the Crown’s purpose.1 In general, Indigenous Peoples were constrained to accessing services and programs, when permitted, in non-Indigenous communities.
-The more north or isolated a community was, the less services and programs it had access to.
+One result of colonizing policies is that infrastructure services and their programs were not extended to Indigenous communities unless doing so served a Crown purpose.1 In general, Indigenous Peoples were constrained to accessing services and programs, when permitted, in non-Indigenous communities.
+The more north or isolated a community was, the less services and programs Indigenous people in those communities had access to.

-Indigenous communities continue to be disadvantaged with services and programs because of policies created by governments in Canada that think in terms of their own [the Crown’s] measures of success.2 These centralized colonial solutions save the expense of in-community infrastructure3 and promote the enfranchisement4 5 of Indigenous Peoples [the removal of all legal distinctions from Indigenous people] by forcing migration from second class conditions within Indigenous communities to non-Indigenous urban centres.
+Indigenous communities continue to be disadvantaged with services and programs because of policies created by government officials in Canada that think in terms of their own [the Crown’s] measures of success.2 These centralized colonial solutions save the expense of in-community infrastructure3 while promoting the enfranchisement4,5 of Indigenous Peoples [the removal of all legal distinctions from Indigenous people] by forcing migration from second class conditions within Indigenous communities to non-Indigenous urban centres.

 “At Confederation two paths were laid out: one for non-Aboriginal Canadians of full participation in the affairs of their communities, province and nation; and one for the people of the First Nations, separated from provincial and national life, and henceforth to exist in communities where their traditional governments were ignored, undermined and suppressed, and whose colonization was as profound as it would prove to be immutable over the ensuing decades.”6

-As a result, current gaps7 8 9 10 11 12 13 in health care, education, housing, nutrition, policing, safe drinking water, economies, justice, and etc. are reflections of infrastructure service and program levels available to Indigenous Peoples.
+As a result, current gaps7,8,9,10,11,12,13 in health care, education, housing, nutrition, policing, safe drinking water, economies, justice, and etc. are reflections of infrastructure service and program levels available to, or not available to, Indigenous Peoples.
 Colonial ideas of solutions must no longer be imposed on Indigenous Peoples at the expense of their communities and culture.
 Indigenous communities know what they need for their communities to heal, be healthy, and to be affluent.
 The antithesis of that is assimilation.

 Resolving Indigenous issues in Canada is big business.
 Governments in Canada tend to throw money at Indigenous issues in attempts to make the problem go away.
 Most of those funds never reach Indigenous communities.
 They are expended by government departments, governance organizations, partners, stakeholders, service providers, and others that feed off the government’s Indigenous trough.
 Funds are also directed away from Indigenous communities because communities lack the infrastructure and human resource capacity to translate funding into action – an adverse dividend from the Framework of Colonization.

-Indigenous Peoples in Canada want a nation-to-nation partnership with the Government of Canada that is grounded in self-determination.
-If the federal government wants to have a different outcome for its investment, it will need to change its relationship with Indigenous Peoples from one of colonization to one of self-determination, shared decision making and shared resources.
-That partnership would need to include establishing culture-based in-community infrastructure built within Indigenous Inherent Jurisdictions that are founded upon Immemorial rights and Indigenous sovereignty.15
+Indigenous Peoples in Canada desire a nation-to-nation partnership with the Government of Canada that is grounded in self-determination.
+If the federal government officials choose to have a different outcome for their investment, they will need to change their relationship with Indigenous Peoples from one of colonization to one of self-determination, shared decision making and shared resources.
+That new partnership would need to include establishing culture-based in-community infrastructure built within Indigenous Inherent Jurisdictions that are founded upon Immemorial rights and Indigenous sovereignty.15

-The long-term solution to finance the closing of infrastructure gaps is not a better funding formula for Indigenous communities.
-It is a new fiscal relationship.
+The long-term solution to finance closing infrastructure gaps is not a better funding formula for Indigenous communities.
+It is a new fiscal relationship with rights holders.

 The current fiscal relationship fails because the Crown and its corporate citizens take almost all revenue from the land and its resources.
-The Crown then grants funding (not shared revenue) with Indigenous Peoples.
+The Crown then grants funding (not shared revenue) to Indigenous Peoples.
 Earmarked funding coupled with accountability measures maintains Crown control of Indigenous Peoples.
-This is not in any way conducive to self-determination and building needed infrastructure under Indigenous jurisdictions.
+This is not a financial relationship conducive to self-determination and building needed infrastructure under Indigenous jurisdiction.

 A new fiscal relationship needs to change the colonial relationship and share revenue.
 Indigenous Peoples have an internationally recognized right to permanent sovereignty over land and resources.16 Recognition of that sovereign right would allow resource-based revenue streams to fund Indigenous communities, infrastructure building and self-determination.